Abe404/localise_to_segment/README.md

 # Localise to segment.
-An investigation into accuracy improvements possible with cascade and localisation steps for semantic segmentation of organs at risk.
+An investigation into the accuracy provided by cascade and localisation steps for semantic segmentation of organs at risk.

 Install dependencies.
 > pip install -r requirements.txt